Kenneth-Macharia/Learning/Go/notes.md

       _Similar to slices, maps are passed by reference thus a change downstream affects the original map_

-    d) Struct: key-value pair data structure that can be used to group different typed data that is related e.g properties of an individual, similar to objects.
+    d) Struct: a collection of key-value pair data structure that can be used to group different typed data that is related e.g properties of an individual, similar to objects.
 The key-values can be of any type including arrays and slices.

     `See code samples in main.go`